greshbasic/greshbasic/README.md

 # 💫 About Me:
 Hey, I'm Gresh!
-I'm a college student in my final year studying computer science at the University of Minnesota - Twin Cities!
+I'm a college student in my final year studying of computer science at the University of Minnesota - Twin Cities!

 Check out my StrawBotSnippets repo to get a feel for my main project! https://github.com/greshbasic/StrawBotSnippets